prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 * Allow mixing metrics with the same name, but different types and units in the same endpoint (an explicit non-goal of this proposal).
 * Allow sending unit metadata in the text exposition format, which doesn't support `# UNIT` metadata.
+    * Counter-point: It would be easier to add `# UNIT` metadata to the text exposition format.

 This is excluded from this proposal because: